 Many leave to pursue opportunities elsewhere, maybe never to return.
 Family ties may weaken in time, and contact is lost.
 What if you want to leave them something in your will?

-The legislation gives the court1 discretionary power to order provision from a deceased person’s estate, where found to be inadequate, to “eligible” applicants, under certain circumstances.
+In succession law the court has discretionary power under family provision legislation to order provision from a deceased person’s estate to “eligible” applicants and in certain circumstances.
 It is not automatic.

-The residue of a deceased person’s estate is what is left over after the payment of all expenses in connection with the estate.
-Expenses include payment of the funeral, costs incurred in the administration of the estate, payment of the deceased’s debts, the discharge of any liabilities of the deceased, and the distribution of any specific gifts made under their will.
-The residue or residuary estate is property of the deceased not disposed of by the terms of their will.
+The residue of a deceased person’s estate is basically what is left over after the payment all costs in connection with the estate.
+That is, payment of funeral expenses, costs incurred in the administration of the estate, payment of the deceased’s debts, discharge of any liabilities and the distribution of any specific gifts made under the will.